crazyBaboon/mcalc/README.md

     gcc main.c -std=c99 -Wall -Wextra -pedantic -O2 -o mcalc -lglfw -lGL -lm -lGLU -lgmp && ./mcalc

 If there is a request for it, I am happy to release a version for **MS Windows**.
+Let us know in the 'issues' section.